Waste.net

 HVAC Heat Pumps

-Building Heating, Ventilation and Air Conditioning HVAC uses a heat pump to exchange temperature between an indoor environment with the ambient outdoors.
+Building Heating, Ventilation and Air Conditioning, HVAC, uses a heat pump to exchange temperature between an indoor environment with the ambient outdoors.

 Refrigeration